Start a no-obligation FREE travel club trial account and claim $3,000 in travel credits to get started. Extend from just from $8 to $19 per month.

 Many hotels and resorts cannot be bothered spending any money on professional photography, preferring to take pictures with poor lighting using a mobile phone or other camera with inferior results.
 (Many Australian "resorts" fall into this category, although they are starting to improve.)

-A Gold standard property in Prague, Austria will be vastly different from a Gold standard property in Darwin, Australia.
-Therefore an assessment is made according to local standards as well as international standards.
-If there are one or more properties in a location that could be classified Gold then the quality of accommodation, facilities and services will be compared against the best of those available.
+A Gold standard property in Prague, Czech Republic might be somewhat different from a Gold standard property in Darwin, Australia.
+Therefore an assessment is made according to local standards as well as international standards if relevant.
+If there are one or more properties in a location that could be classified Gold then the quality of accommodation, facilities and services of each will be compared against the best of those available.

 Most travellers want to be centrally located, close to the main attractions.
 They ideally want interesting views and accommodation that has some level of authentic character-styling that captures the essence of the location.
 Plain vanilla hotel rooms have their place, but authentic, unique and thoughtful styling gains points in our assessment of quality.